The Best River Fishing Bait

-Cooked ready-to-eat frozen prawns that you get from the store are the best ones to use.
+Cooked, ready-to-eat frozen prawns from the store are the best ones to use.
 Let them defrost the night before you go river fishing.

 Prawn is a great bait if you want to target the bigger fish in the river.

-Corn should accompany any angler who wants to have a successful day's finishing, it's brilliant fishing bait.
+Corn should accompany any angler who wants a successful day's finishing, it's brilliant fishing bait.
 Straight out of the can will do here you don't have to be fancy.

 A small handful thrown into the area you will be fishing will also attract fish into the area, its great for feeding the swim.